-Albert has recently left a medium secure unit in a South London psychiatric hospital.
+Albert is an outsider artist who has recently left a medium secure unit in a South London psychiatric hospital.
 He has been in hospital for the last thirteen and a half years but is now living and working in the community.

 During the years of his confinement Albert began to draw, mainly large charcoal or pencil drawings.
 These works are psychologically interesting for obvious reasons - the recurrent themes of buildings, fences and other faceless structures seem to reflect both Albert's interior and exterior worlds.